eimajtrebor/hugo-blog-starter/README.md

 # hugo-website-starter

-This is a super minimal website starter to get you up and running quickly with a Hugo website.
+This is a minimal website starter to get you up and running quickly with a Hugo website.
 It makes use of the [hugo-theme-barebones](https://github.com/eimajtrebor/hugo-theme-barebones) project, which is a minimal theme that uses TailwindCSS and Alpine.js.

 The theme is a work in progress that provides TailwindCSS, Alpine.js, a handful of starter templates and sensible defaults.
 You will need to add your own custom templates and configuration to your project to override the defaults.